david-fong/capswalk/README.md

 I wrote [**version one**](https://github.com/david-fong/SnaKey) of this game in one week of the February of 2019 using Python.
 I had just finished [learning Python](https://github.com/david-fong/Tetris), and I wanted to do something original with it.

-The inspiration to add different languages came from taking a beginners' class in Japanese where I learned its two basic alphabets.
+The inspiration to add different languages came from taking a beginners' class in Japanese.
 I really enjoyed that class- not just for interest in the content, but also because the professor was a kind person and a good teacher.
-Because of that positive learning experience, helping people practice language learning became a significant motivator for my continued work on this game.
+That positive learning experience made helping people practice language-learning become a big push factor for my continuing work.

 I designed the game asking the question _"How can I make it fun for a single player to keep moving around?"_.
 For the main objective, I randomly spawned apples to collect for score points.
 To add a sense of ramping pressure, an enemy chaser, for a sense of competition, an enemy apple collector, and for extra challenge / reward, an enemy that would run away and push back the difficulty ramp whenever caught.